mx1txm/digitalFarm/README.md

 ### Our categories

+##### Here you can see all categories that can be chosen when creating a post.
+If you click on one of them (image), then you will be redirect to the products of the chosen category.

 <img width="1277" alt="Bildschirmfoto 2020-09-10 um 13 40 47" src="https://user-images.githubusercontent.com/44448858/92727570-9ed68600-f36f-11ea-9950-058e1d6d7096.png">

 <img width="1275" alt="Bildschirmfoto 2020-09-10 um 13 41 23" src="https://user-images.githubusercontent.com/44448858/92727527-8cf4e300-f36f-11ea-9f4d-f7d4dc92afde.png">

 ### Your Profile

+##### If you like to see or change your profile details, just go on 'Profile'.
+You can change your name, emailadress and/or picture if you want.
+You need to save your changes by clicking on the 'save update' button.
+If you want to delete your profile for good, you need to click on the red button 'delete' below.
+Don't worry if you press it accidently, you will be then asked if you are sure to delete.
+If you do, just press 'delete', if it was by accident press 'cancel'.

 <img width="1275" alt="Bildschirmfoto 2020-09-10 um 13 40 15" src="https://user-images.githubusercontent.com/44448858/92727741-e4934e80-f36f-11ea-9ecc-4b9a5d51472b.png">